 The NWS Storm Prediction Center has issued a

-* effective this Saturday night and Sunday morning from 730 PM
+* effective this Thursday afternoon and evening from 205 PM until

 * Primary threats include...